rust-lang/rustc-dev-guide/src/tests/ui.md

 Finally, they ensure that no additional unexpected errors are generated.

-They have several forms, but generally are a comment with the diagnostic level (such as `ERROR`) and a substring of the expected error output (you don't have to write out the entire text, just whatever is important).
+They have several forms, but generally are a comment with the diagnostic level (such as `ERROR`) and a substring of the expected error output.
+You don't have to write out the entire message, just make sure to include the important part of the message to make it self-documenting.

 The error annotation needs to match with the line of the diagnostic.
 There are several ways to match the message with the line (see the examples below):